pfreixes/python-amqp-pycones/slides.rst

     +-------------------+---+-----+------------+

-Most of **Librabbitmq** is written using the *C* language, so the code executed by the Consumer that is handled by the interpreter is just the consumer callback.
+Most of **Librabbitmq** is written using the *C* language, so the code executed by the consumer that is handled by the Python interpreter is just the consumer callback.

 The numbers in raw: